jj09/NinjaCat/README.md

 # NinjaCat
-Add Ninja Cat on Tyrannosaurus rex to your web app on Konami Code
+Add Ninja Cat on Tyrannosaurus rex to your web app on Konami Code: ↑↑↓↓←→←→BA